 Collateralization.
 Process by which a borrower pledges securities, property, or other deposits for securing the repayment of a loan and/or security.

 Collateralized Mortgage Obligation (CMO).
 A security that pools together mortgages and separates them into short, medium, and long-term positions (called tranches).
 Tranches are set up to pay different rates of interest depending upon their maturity.
 Interest payments are usually paid monthly.
-In “plain vanilla” CMOs, principal is not paid on a tranche until all shorter tranches have been paid off.
+In “plain vanilla” CMOs; principal is not paid on a tranche until all shorter tranches have been paid off.
 This system provides interest and principal in a more predictable manner.
 A single pool of mortgages can be carved up into numerous tranches each with its own payment and risk characteristics.

 Commercial Paper.
-Short term unsecured promissory note issued by a company or financial institution.
+Short-term unsecured promissory note issued by a company or financial institution.
 Issued at a discount and matures for par or face value.
 Usually, a maximum maturity of 270 days and given a short-term debt rating by one or more NRSROs.

 Convexity.
 A measure of a bond's price sensitivity to changing interest rates.
 A high convexity indicates greater sensitivity of a bond's price to interest rate changes.